 Uniballs & Ball Joints

 - Uniballs: Spherical bearings capable of a wide range of precise movements.
-Uniballs are strong and can withstand harsh abuse which makes them widely depended upon in extreme off-road environments.
+Uniballs are strong and can withstand harsh abuse which makes them widely dependent upon in extreme off-road environments.
 Uniballs are also susceptible to outside elements (salt, sand, moisture) which can cause the need for consistent replacements/rebuilds and our noise (squeaking).

 - Ball Joints: Think ball and socket.
-A plastic or urethane boot keeps the elements out and grease inside the ball/socket area.
+A plastic or urethane boot keeps the elements out and greases inside the ball/socket area.
 This can extend the life cycle of the ball joint when used as intended, however, if misused or pushed to the extreme, Ball Joints can fail.

 So what is a Delta Joint?